Our Blog

 2021 was a perfect storm for retailers as they struggled with labour shortages, material scarcity, and supply chain bottlenecks.
 The strategies for 2023 and beyond, however, will demonstrate how retailers will pivot to combat these issues to improve the in-store experience.

-Ready to take your store to the next level?
-Here are 6 tips for how to improve in-store experience:
+Ready to take your retail store to the next level?
+Here are 6 tips for how to improve the in-store retail experience:

 Technology to the Rescue

 Technology is becoming a weapon as well as a competitive advantage for retailers.
-If you want to know how to enhance the customer experience in retail, you should stay abreast of emerging trends, such as self-checkout options and automation.
-These innovations can help offset a reliance on workers, allowing them to spend more time on customer engagement on the sales floor.
+If you want to know how to enhance the retail customer experience, you should stay abreast of emerging trends, such as self-checkout options and automation.
+These retail innovations can help offset reliance on workers, allowing them to spend more time on customer engagement and customer service support on the sales floor.
 Walmart in the United States, for example, uses automated bots to retrieve goods at fulfilment centres.
 Plus, driverless trucks for the big box retailer are more efficient, resulting in a faster delivery time and better customer experience.

 As seen in many large high-street stores, including Marks & Spencer, when it comes to checking out, retailers should untether store employees from large cash registers by equipping each store associate with a hand-held device – particularly during busy seasons.
 Accepting mobile payment options and “tap technology” also help to boost customer satisfaction.